OpenST/ost-wallet-sdk-react-native/ios_setup.md

 `Carthage` folder will have the `.framework` files that we will add in Xcode project.

-Now open the `Carthage/Build/iOS` folder in Finder:
+Now open the `./ios/Carthage/Build/iOS` folder in Finder:

 Run this command
-> open Carthage/Build/iOS
+`open ios/Carthage/Build/iOS`

-Open application target, under General tab, drag the built `OstWalletSdk.framework` binary from `Carthage/Build/iOS` folder into Linked Frameworks and Libraries section.
+Open application target, under General tab, drag the built `OstWalletSdk.framework` binary from `./ios/Carthage/Build/iOS` folder into Linked Frameworks and Libraries section.

 ![copy-framework-file](https://dxwfxs8b4lg24.cloudfront.net/docs/native/images/copy-framework-file.png)

 ## 4. Adding the `OstWalletSdk` dependencies in your Xcode project
-We need to add the `.framework` files of dependencies present inside `Carthage/Build/iOS`.
+We need to add the `.framework` files of dependencies present inside `./ios/Carthage/Build/iOS`.

 Open `application targets` in Xcode.
 Under `Build Phases` click `+` icon and choose `New Run Script Phase`.
 Add the following command.

-> /usr/local/bin/carthage copy-frameworks
+`/usr/local/bin/carthage copy-frameworks`

 Click the `+` under `Input Files` and add the following entry framework: